 The image below shows how a restaurant could respond to a diner.
 Communication would happen via our platform to preserve a diner’s privacy.

 After a response has been sent the diner will be notified and they can respond back on our platform either through email or in the app.
 Below is an example of a diner viewing a restaurant response in the app.

 The image below shows the review trends section.
 The trends highlight how ratings change week on week and how they compare to competitor restaurants.

-As we were seeing such high engagement - we also introduce the reviews section in the iPhone app we offer for owners and managers.
+As we were seeing such high engagement - we also introduced the reviews section in the iPhone app we offer for restaurant owners and managers.
 That way owners could be notified of a negative review on their device as soon as it was submitted and could also respond to reviews quickly.
 Below are examples of the iPhone app designs.

 How to work with both sides of the business

 I had to work with both the consumer and restaurant side of the company for this project.
 Any solution we implemented on the restaurant side had to match what we showed diners on the consumer side.
 We also wanted to respected our diner's privacy and needs as well - especially with the new feature that allowed restaurants to respond to a diner's review.
 As a result, we designed a solution that gave diner's an easy way to opt out and also protected their identity.

 The project also required collaborating and communicating with many different teams in the organization.
 The designs I created help facilitate conversation between different teams, surfaced problems quickly and we were able to utilize technology that already existed to build most of the tool.